manosmax/Pie/labs/lab09/README.md

 **Rule-based virtual sensor**

 **RQ1: What thresholds did you use for idle/low/medium/high?
 How did you decide on these values?**
+We set 0for idle,3 for low,10 for medium and greater than 10 for high.
+Because of the size of our bin we decided to lower the thresholds.

 **RQ2: What window size did you choose and why?
 What happens if you make it too short (e.g., 1 minute) or too long (e.g., 60 minutes)?**
+We chose to set the window size at 10 minutes.
+If it is too short the ml will reach to a decision based on single events meaning we won't know the true usage intensity of the bin.
+Likewise if it is too long because of the extended size we will lost meaningful data like the peak hour.

 **RQ3: How does the rolling window implementation (the deque) relate to what the lecture described as CEP windowed operators?**
+A deque is the physical memory structure (a sliding window) that allows your system to perform Complex Event Processing (CEP) without running out of memory.

 **RQ4: What would you need to change if you wanted to add a new level (e.g., “critical” for bins that might overflow)?**
+We need to change thresholds in the virtual sensor rules file.For example we will limit high between 10 and 15 and set critical for greater than 15.

 **ML virtual sensor**